Hari Nathan, MD, PhD

 Monica Yost, MPH

-Monica Yost an analyst with MVC.
+Monica Yost is a data analyst with the Michigan Value Collaborative.
 Monica received a Bachelor of Science in Biology from Southern Oregon University and Master of Public Health in epidemiology with a focus in global health from the University of Michigan School of Public Health.
 Monica’s graduate research focused on infectious diseases and how they relate to chronic conditions.
 In performing this research Monica worked with patients and providers in hospitals both in Michigan and Ghana.
 Through this research and her education in epidemiology, Monica gained experience working with medical records and various data analysis techniques.
 Monica uses this experience to help communicate MVC data to hospitals in the collaborative.

 Meghan Nyrkkanen, BSN